Arfs6/Arfs6.github.io/index.markdown

 layout: home
 title: Abdulqadir Ahmad
 ---
 Welcome abord arfs6.
 I am a software engineer.
 I am responsible for the magic that you can't see in your apps, all the behind the scene actions, I.E. A back-end software engineer.
+Want to know more about me?
+Check out my [about me](/about/) page.

 ## [Projects](./projects)